-To optimise the supply at airports, an additional flexibility should be considered to allow airports outside of the scope not defined as Union airports to become SAF supply sources.
+To optimise the supply at airports, additional flexibility should be considered to allow airports outside of the scope not defined as Union airports to become SAF supply sources.

 6. Refueling obligations and tankering (Article 5)

 EU carriers will be adversely impacted by a mandate not equally applying to global competitors.
 Distortions to a level playing and carbon leakage need to be prevented.
-A4E fully supports the aim of the proposed article 5 and the objective to restrict practices which would be detrimental to European airlines’ competitiveness, result in carbon leakage and weaken the environmental potential of the measure.
+A4E fully supports the aim of the proposed article 5 and the objective to restrict practices that would be detrimental to European airlines’ competitiveness, result in carbon leakage and weaken the environmental potential of the measure.
 It is important that the article is strongly enforced for all carriers.

 Yet, as currently written, this obligation will have operational consequences (delays or impact on scheduling linked to fuelling practices at airports).
-The article should be amended to avoid operational and safety issues at airport level, but also simplify reporting obligations.
+The article should be amended to avoid operational and safety issues at the airport level, but also simplify reporting obligations.

 7. Airport infrastructure obligations (Article 6)

 A4E questions the relevance of an obligation on airports to provide the infrastructure.
-Airports have no contractual obligations in the supply of fuel and the clause could have unintended consequences e.g., recuperation of costs for infrastructure, responsibility between fuel suppliers and airports.
+Airports have no contractual obligations in the supply of fuel and the clause could have unintended consequences e.g., recuperation of costs for infrastructure, and responsibility between fuel suppliers and airports.